punkymx/real-estate-ai-portfolio/docs/authentication.md

 Exports: GET and POST handlers are exported from the route.js file to enable NextAuth.js's API endpoints.

+4. Backend Setup: User Registration API Route (src/app/api/register/route.js) This dedicated API route handles the creation of new user accounts.

+Path: src/app/api/register/route.js

+Functionality (POST handler):

+Receives name, email, and password from the frontend.

+Performs basic validation to ensure all required fields are present.

+Checks if a user with the provided email already exists to prevent duplicates.

+Hashes the password using bcrypt.hash() before storing it in the database for security.

+Creates a new User record in the database using Prisma.

+Returns the new user's id, name, and email upon successful creation (excluding the hashed password for security).

+Includes error handling for validation failures and unique constraint violations (e.g., duplicate email).

-4. Database Schema Update (prisma/schema.prisma)
+5. Database Schema Update (prisma/schema.prisma)
-To support NextAuth.js's database adapter, the following models were added to schema.prisma:
+To support NextAuth.js's database adapter and custom user registration, the following models were added/updated in schema.prisma:

 User: Stores user information (email, name, hashed password).